- 56A façade 56m high in Abbeville

 The chapel of the Holy Spirit at Rue is another treasure of Flamboyant Gothic architecture.
 Its decoration is rich and lavish, in the Flemish style.
 The vaults are adorned with magnificent hanging keystones.
 The Treasury is sublime.

-- Saint Wulfram Collegiate church in Abbeville - Tourist Information office, 03 22 24 27 92 - guided tours every day
+- Saint Vulfran Collegiate church in Abbeville - Tourist Information Office, 03 22 24 27 92 - guided tours every day

 - Saint Riquier Royal Abbey - 03 22 99 96 25 - guided tours every day, 3pm & 4pm

 - Church of Saint Leu in Amiens - Tourist Information Office, 03 22 71 60 50 - guided tours on request